Once EQuIS Professional has been installed, the following items will be required.

 Additional Connection String Options

-•For SQL Clients: Refer to the SqlConnection.ConnectionString Property page.
+•For additional options, refer to the Microsoft SqlConnection.ConnectionString Property page.

 Additional Information: Which type of authentication should I use?